todor70/instructors/README.md

 # instructors
-Spring Boot App with security, CRUD and many to one relationship
+Spring Boot CRUD with security, many to one relationship and JSP

 ![](images/login.png)
 ![](images/home.png)